Travis Jankowski Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- Dodgers pitchers combine to allow the ninth-fewest home runs in baseball (105 total, 1.1 per game).
+- Dodgers pitchers combine to surrender 107 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- In his most recent time out on Saturday, the righty tossed five innings against the New York Mets, allowing one earned run while surrendering two hits.
+- His last appearance came on Sunday against the New York Mets, when the right-hander threw 4 2/3 innings, surrendering one earned run while giving up three hits.

-- The 29-year-old has amassed an ERA of 3.72, with 7.1 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .196 against him.
+- The 24-year-old has a 4.25 ERA and 8.7 strikeouts per nine innings in nine games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.